 Committed to Supporting and Developing Primary Care Allergy Services

 The Primary Care Group was started in 2007 and is a multidisciplinary group.
 The primary care committee consists of general practitioners with a variety of backgrounds and training, practice nurses/specialist community nurses, a health visitor, a paediatrician and a community dietitian, to learn more about them click here.
-The present Chairperson is Helen Howells.
+The present Chairperson is Matt Doyle.

 We hope this website acts as a quick reference educational resource for the busy primary care worker seeing allergy patients and also as a forum for those with a specialist interest.

 The Health and Social Care Act will place an emphasis on integrated care and patient experience measures.

 - To support GPs within the commissioning environment and show case examples of good practice